 Epilepsy Action recognises that many people are very interested in research in epilepsy.
 This research can look at the causes of epilepsy, improving diagnose, developing treatments and understanding the effects of living with the condition.

 Epilepsy Action undertakes a wide range of research activities.
 These include offering research funding, carrying out research, and advising and supporting external research.
 As a membership organisation, we firmly believe the people whose lives are affected by epilepsy should be able to have a say about what research is carried out and how this is done.
 In addition, it is important that people are aware of studies and trials they can take part in, if they wish.

 EARN was set up in 2007.
 At that time EARN’s primary role was to provide a patient perspective on the research funding applications we received, by reviewing and scoring them.
-However, since then several new areas of work have been developed and EARN now have opportunities to get involved in consultation and commenting on journal articles.
+However, since then several new areas of work have been developed and EARN now have opportunities to get involved in several areas of research.

 Dr Markus Reuber is a consultant neurologist, the Editor of Seizure: European Journal of Epilepsy, and former Chair of Epilepsy Action’s Research Committee.
 He says:

 ‘’As a member-led organisation Epilepsy Action recognises how important it is that the research we fund and support is relevant to the lives of people living with epilepsy.
 Therefore, we are asking people to think about becoming a member of the Epilepsy Action Research Volunteer Network (EARN).
 EARN will strengthen the voice people with epilepsy have in shaping decisions about the understanding and management of epilepsy in the future.’’

 Anyone who has a personal experience of, connection to, or interest in epilepsy.
 This may be as a person with epilepsy, or as a friend, carer or family member.